bitnami/charts/bitnami/phpmyadmin/README.md

 # phpMyAdmin

 [phpMyAdmin](https://www.phpmyadmin.net/) is a free and open source administration tool for MySQL and MariaDB.
-As a portable web application written primarily in PHP, it has become one of the most popular MySQL administration tools, especially for web hosting services.

 ## TL;DR

 ```console